 Assembly polls: MP Congress divided over CM choice

-Bhopal: Though assembly elections in Madhya Pradesh are almost one-and-a-half year away, Opposition Congress, which is looking to prevent BJP from scoring a hat-trick in the state appears to be divided on the issue of chief ministership.
+Bhopal: Though Assembly Elections in Madhya Pradesh are almost one-and-a-half years away, Opposition Congress, which is looking to prevent BJP from scoring a hat-trick in the state appears to be divided on the issue of chief ministership.

-When asked whether Congress will contest the 2013 assembly polls in his leadership and also about his chief ministerial ambitions Scindia recently told reporters at Indore, "I don't have any chief ministerial ambitions and the party will contest the elections in the leadership of Bhuria, who is the state party president."
+When asked whether Congress will contest the 2013 assembly polls in his leadership and also about his chief ministerial ambitions, Scindia recently told reporters at Indore, "I don`t have any Chief Ministerial ambitions and the party will contest the elections under the leadership of Bhuria, who is the State Party President."

 To this, Bhuria said, "I am a disciplined party worker.
 My president has asked me to resign from Union Ministry and directed to take charge of Congress in Madhya Pradesh.
 In future also whatever the party high command asks me to do, I will do."

-Meanwhile, Singh, who arrived at his ancestral Raghogarh town for launching his son, Jaiwardhan's second leg of padyatra in Raghogarh assembly constituency in the run up to the 2013 polls, said, "In Congress there is a system to be followed.
-The party never projects anyone in advance as its leader and will follow the practice this time also."
+Meanwhile, Singh, who arrived at his ancestral Raghogarh town for launching his son, Jaiwardhan`s second leg of padyatra in Raghogarh assembly constituency in the run up to the 2013 polls, said, "In Congress there is a system to be followed.
+The party never projects anyone in advance as its leader and will follow the practise this time also."